dankrasno/Books/README.md

 - Ego is the Enemy
 - "GRIT" (Angela Duckworth)
 - "So good they can't ignore you"
-- King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine
 - The Personal MBA: Master the Art of Business
 - The King Within
 - Analysis of Financial Time Series (Tsay)
 - 48 Laws of Power
 - Zero To One
 - The Art of Doing Science and Engineering
-- Psycho Cybernetics
 - **The One Thing**
 - How I Raised Myself from failure to success in selling
 - Start with why